These Lemon Blueberry Scones are easy to make, incredibly soft and tender, and topped with a sweet lemon glaze. Perfect for breakfast or brunch!

 How to Make Lemon Blueberry Scones

-To make these blueberry scones with lemon glaze, you’ll start out by whisking together your dry ingredients.
+To make these scones with lemon glaze, you’ll start out by whisking together your dry ingredients.
 Once you’ve mixed together the dry ingredients, you’ll cut in some cold butter until you see small pea-sized crumbs.

 Why cold butter?
 You want cold pieces of butter in the dough when you put it in the oven because as the butter melts it creates steam pockets which help the scones rise taller and keep them soft and tender.
 Trust me here!
 The colder the butter in your dough the better.